DinisMartinho/DinisMartinho/README.md

 </div>
 <br>

-I'm Dinis Martinho, an 18-year-old university student with a passion for generative AI, game development, computer graphics, and web development.
-I have experience working with GANs and DDPMs and have explored applications such as image generation, style transfer, and image inpainting.
-In addition to that, I've been actively involved in various computer vision tasks, including segmentation, classification, and object detection.
-I've also had the opportunity to work with text models in the past, which expanded my skill set.
+I'm Dinis Martinho, an 18-year-old university student with a passion for generative AI, game development, and computer graphics.
+I have hands-on experience with GANs and DDPMs, exploring applications such as image generation, style transfer, and image inpainting.
+Additionally, I've actively engaged in various computer vision tasks, including segmentation, classification, and object detection.
+My skill set extends to working with text models, broadening my expertise in machine learning.

-I've participated in several competitions and projects, constantly applying my skills to develop innovative solutions.
-One of my notable experiences was in the [ARCADE](https://arcade.grand-challenge.org/) (Automatic Region-based Coronary Artery Disease diagnostics using X-ray angiography images) competition, where I was part of the fifth-placed team **[( TeamZERO )](https://arcade.grand-challenge.org/teams/t/3329/)**.
-Our team's collaborative effort and innovative approach contributed to our success in the competition, and it was a valuable experience that deepened my understanding of medical imaging and machine learning in a real-world context.
+I've applied my skills in competitions and projects, contributing to innovative solutions.
+Notably, I participated in the [ARCADE](https://arcade.grand-challenge.org/) (Automatic Region-based Coronary Artery Disease diagnostics using X-ray angiography images)  competition as a member of the fifth-placed team **[( TeamZERO )](https://arcade.grand-challenge.org/teams/t/3329/)**.
+Our collaborative effort and innovative approach in the competition deepened my understanding of medical imaging and machine learning in a real-world context.

 <br>
 <div align="right" class="bold">